rick-dalley/NeuralNetGo/README.md

 ## Conclusion

-Switching to the gonum library provided a significant boost in performance and reduced the complexity of the code.
+Switching to the gonum library provided a significant boost in performance over the attempt at concurency.
 To help others understand the trade-offs, I’ve left the original Matrix.Multiply implementations commented out in the code.
 These alternatives illustrate the evolution of the solution and highlight the benefits of using optimized libraries like gonum.

+This also points out the importance of Matrix math in Neural Networks in general.